How Far Back Does a Real Estate Background Check Go: 7 or 10 Years?

 What Is the Background Check for Real Estate License?

-Anyone who has ever asked “What is the background check for real estate license?” probably wants to know two main things: what type of background check is used for real estate licensese and how far back does a real estate background check go.
+Anyone who has ever asked “What is the background check for a real estate license?” probably wants to know two main things: what type of background check is used for real estate licensese and how far back does a real estate background check go.

 Background checks are an important part of the process for real estate agents because home buyers and sellers want to work with professionals they can trust.